pranithagunti/pranithagunti/README.md

 Skilled in solving **Data Structures and Algorithms (DSA)** problems using various algorithms and proficient in **Machine Learning** and **Deep Learning** with Python.
 Experienced in using **data visualization tools** and developing **full-stack web applications** integrated with databases.
 Adept at **version control** and **deployment**, with a strong focus on delivering efficient and scalable solutions.

-Throughout my learning, I have developed different types of applications and projects using various technology stacks like **MERN Stack, Machine Learning, Deep Learning, React, Flask**, and more.
+Throughout my learning, I have developed different types of applications and projects using various technology stacks like **Machine Learning, Deep Learning, React, CNN**, and more.
 This experience has honed my skills in both frontend and backend development.

-When I'm not coding, you can find me exploring new technologies, contributing to **open-source projects**, or sharing my knowledge through **tech blogs** and **community meetups**.
+When I'm not coding, you can find me exploring new technologies, or sharing my knowledge through **tech blogs** and **community meetups**.
 I'm always excited to take on new challenges and push the boundaries of what's possible in web development.

 ---